inc06nito9/VBS/README.md

 # Virtual Banking System (VBS)

-A full-stack web application simulating a secure online banking platform.
 Built with modern Java 21 and Spring Boot on the backend, it delivers a responsive UI powered by HTML & CSS and runs on Apache Tomcat 10.
 All data is persisted in a MySQL database, and the project is managed with IntelliJ IDEA Community Edition.

 ## Key Technologies